-In the context of international cost-sharing arrangements, the recent trend of decisions by the RFB has been to characterise such remittances as income, consideration or remuneration for technical services (depending on the particular tax or contribution).
+In the context of international cost-sharing arrangements, the recent trend of decisions by the RFB has been to characterise such remittances as income, consideration, or remuneration for technical services (depending on the particular tax or contribution).
 As such, while the decision is favourable for certain operations, the treatment of broader international cost-sharing arrangements remains controversial.

-The Superior Tribunal of Justice (STJ) unanimously confirmed that the mere accounting recognition of a debt (as an ‘accounts payable’) was not sufficient to constitute the triggering event for income withholding tax (WHT).
-Rather, it is necessary that the debt is enforceable by the foreign creditor, so that WHT should only be triggered when the debt matures or at the moment of payment, whichever comes first.
+The STJ unanimously confirmed that the mere accounting recognition of a debt (as an ‘accounts payable’) was not sufficient to constitute the triggering event for income WHT.
+Rather, it is necessary that the debt is enforceable by the foreign creditor so that WHT should only be triggered when the debt matures or at the moment of payment, whichever comes first.

 By way of background, over the years, there has been substantial debate in relation to the timing of the triggering event for WHT purposes.
 More specifically, whether the reference to ‘credit’ within the contemplated potential triggering events could be taken to mean the mere accounting ‘credit’ in the Brazilian entity's accounting books.
 At the other end of the spectrum, there exists the view that WHT should only be due upon actual payment/remittance.
-Finally, there exists a ‘middle ground’ being the view that the triggering event should be the earlier of the payment being made, or the obligation to make payment arising, whichever comes first.
+Finally, there exists a ‘middle ground’, being the view that the triggering event should be the earlier of the payment being made or the obligation to make payment arising, whichever comes first.
 It is this latter view that was adopted by the STJ.

 The Brazilian Supreme Federal Court (STF) resumes discussion on taxation of software transactions

-This distinction is relevant for the Brazilian entities which need to engage in such transactions because the taxation applied to goods and services in Brazil (in terms of indirect taxes) should not overlap.
+This distinction is relevant for the Brazilian entities that need to engage in such transactions because the taxation applied to goods and services in Brazil (in terms of indirect taxes) should not overlap.
 Therefore, to the extent that this STF understanding prevails, then the application of a local state VAT tax (known as ICMS) would no longer be possible, and a municipal service tax (ISS) would be due instead.
-However, given the lack of certainty at this point, certain companies were conservatively collecting both taxes - and the ICMS burden can be quite high (traditionally 18%), whereas ISS cannot go above 5%.
+However, given the lack of certainty at this point, certain companies were conservatively collecting both taxes, and the ICMS burden can be quite high (traditionally 18%), whereas ISS cannot go above 5%.
 While not final, Brazilian entities dealing with software were optimistic about the STF decision thus far.